Big Star Copywriting

 Our approach to brand stories is similar to the site architecture.
 We start with an overall brand tone of voice – what’s the DNA that runs through everything you do?
 Then we develop a collection story – what’s the inspiration and theme for this group of products?
 Then there is an individual product story – what makes this particular product stand out?

-By developing this consistency to the narrative that runs through your site, you’re more likely to develop a deeper relationship with the customer.
+By developing this consistency in the narrative that runs through your site, you’re more likely to develop a deeper relationship with the customer.

 Be accurate – it reduces returns

-It’s important to get the essential features down in your product copy accurately – not only will this help to sell the product, but it can also minimise returns.
-Include materials used, size, shape, weight, technical specs etc. anything that will convey information that can’t be delivered in the image.
+It’s important to accurately describe the essential features in your product copy—not only will this help sell the product, but it can also minimise returns.
+Include materials used, size, shape, weight, technical specs, etc., anything that conveys information that can’t be delivered in the image.

 What should you avoid?

-Avoiding duplication is not just a search engine thing.
-There’s also the fact that customers don’t like duplication.
+Avoiding duplication is not just a search engine issue.
+Customers also don’t like duplication.

 Firstly, it’s confusing because many people like to browse your product collection and will visit many pages to make a decision.
 If the copy is all the same, it doesn’t help the customer differentiate and make the right choice.